The Growing Center's Redesign and Renovation Project

 In May, 2019, enough of the renovations were complete that the Growing Center was able to re-open.
 Go here to learn a little more about our grand re-opening celebration.
 Work continued throughout the season.
 We replanted the site, including several beds of native perennials, the pollinator garden, and herb garden.
 We planted young saplings in the lower garden, constructed raised beds, and re-sodded the lawn area.

-2020, for many reasons, has presented challenges for what remains of our renovation work.
-But we're still managing to make progress.
-This year, we are rebuilding the pergola, and plan to begin work on our orchard area.
+2020 presented challenges for what remained of our renovation work, but we managed to make progress.
+We rebuilt the pergola, and plans are coming together to begin work on our orchard area.
 Stay tuned!

 Please see below the results of Phase 2 of the Somerville Community Growing Center’s Redesign process done by our friends at Terra Cura, Inc. Click here for the SCGC Redesign PDF Link!